Maksym Andriushchenko

 selected publications

 M. Andriushchenko, F. Croce, N. Flammarion.
-Jailbreaking Leading Safety-Aligned LLMs with Simple Adaptive Attacks (arXiv, Apr 2024)
+Jailbreaking Leading Safety-Aligned LLMs with Simple Adaptive Attacks (ICML 2024 Workshop on the Next Generation of AI Safety)

 M. Andriushchenko, N. Flammarion.
 Towards Understanding Sharpness-Aware Minimization (ICML 2022)